marichards/FH_intermediate_R/README.md

 ### Week 6
 - Here are the [Week 6 Materials](https://marichards.github.io/FH_intermediate_R/Week_6/Week_6_Materials.html).
 These materials build out the SQL style of writing queries, a useful skill to couple with your knowledge of `dplyr`.

+### Week 6
+- Here are the [Week 7 Materials](https://marichards.github.io/FH_intermediate_R/Week_7/Week_7_Materials.html).
+These materials review the RMarkdown concepts introduced by DataCamp and add a few other useful bits of infromation.
+The associated activity is creating your own reproducible report, complete with embedded R code and at least 1 plot.